Cape Town City Hall: Contemporary use

 The City Hall no longer houses the offices of the City of Cape Town, which are located in the Cape Town Civic Centre.
 From 1982 to 2008 it hosted the Central Library, which has since moved to the adjacent Old Drill Hall.
 The City Hall has become a central venue for creative and cultural events such as art exhibitions and concerts.
+It is the main venue for the symphony concerts of the Cape Town Philharmonic Orchestra.
 One of these events includes the City Hall Sessions.

 Perhaps the most widely publicized event held at the Cape Town City Hall is the Festive Lights Switch On, hosted by the City of Cape Town.
 The event is free to all, and includes top local performers, musicians and a projection mapping display on the facade of the building.

+It has been used as a location in a number of film and television series such as The Cape Town Affair, The Crown, Black Sails, and Blood & Water.

 Statue of Nelson Mandela

 On 24 July 2018, a statue of Nelson Mandela on the balcony overlooking the Grand Parade was unveiled.
 It was on the same spot where he made a speech when he was released from prison on 11 February 1990.
 A 3D computer model of the Nelson Mandela Statue was also created.
 The 3D model is based on terrestrial laser scanning and photogrammetry.